Team

 knozar@us.edu

-Kelly Biggar, Afterschool Programs Manager
+Kelly Biggar, Senior Program Manager

 Kelly believes in entrepreneurial experiences for youth as a way to develop life skills, gain real world experience, and connect with other students.
 As Program Manager for Afterschool, she works to share entrepreneurial programming with afterschool and out-of-school organizations nationwide.
 Through our signature Young Entrepreneur Pitch Challenge program, Kelly teaches, coaches and consults with educators to bring the entrepreneurial mindset to K-12 students.